 Ongoing Seasonal Attractions

 Crab Basket Christmas Trees – Dorchester County is now home to two Christmas trees built out of bushel baskets used for crabbing (crabs are big around here)!
 First, there’s Cambridge’s Crab Basket Tree, a tradition that began seven years ago and has become one of the Shore’s favorite holiday destinations!
 Gather round the tree for selfies or just to admire.
 The tree is constructed by volunteers of nearly 200 crab baskets that were used by watermen for crabbing.
 Located in the Craig’s Drug Store parking lot, Race and Gay Streets in Cambridge, MD.
-It’s usually up by the weekend after Thanksgiving.
 A more recent addition is the Crab Basket Tree in Vienna, MD.
-Now in its second year, it will be created from some 150 bushel baskets.
-The official lighting of the tree is part of Vienna’s Christmas Parade festivities on Nov.
-27.
+Now in its second year, it’s created from some 150 bushel baskets and is located at Vienna’s Entrance Park, located at Gay Street and Old Ocean Gateway.

 Christmas Train Garden – For 87 years, volunteers with the Cambridge Rescue Fire Company have created this spectacular train garden for the holidays.
 The RFC Train Garden is the longest continually operating fire department train display in the nation!
 This year’s themes include “Train Gardens of the Past” and the “Harvesters at the Holidays” display honoring Dorchester County’s heritage of bountiful seafood and farming production.
 Free admission, but donations are welcome.
 The display is open for inside viewing throughout December: Monday through Friday, 6-9pm and Saturday and Sunday 1-4pm and 6-9pm.
 Closed Christmas Day.
 Best to check their Facebook page before visiting for any last-minute updates.
 307 Gay St., Cambridge, MD.